datarightplus/datarightplus-cdr-profile/draft-authors-datarightplus-cdr-profile.md

 The Electricity Plan Website **MUST** comply with the relevant provisions outlined within [@!DATARIGHTPLUS-RESOURCE-SET-ENERGY-00].

 The Electricity Plan Website for the Australian CDR is [Energy Made Easy](https://energymadeeasy.gov.au/) operated by the [Australian Energy Regulator](https://www.aer.gov.au/).

+# Current Ecosystem Configuration

+The following outlines the currently understood endpoint configuration for the Australian CDR ecosystem:

 # Implementation Considerations